HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/IppoolsApi.md

 ## AllocateIPs

-> IpPool AllocateIPs(ctx, ippoolId, iPAllocation)
+> IpPool AllocateIPs(ctx, ippoolId, iPAllocation, optional)

 Allocate IPs from the pool

-Allocate IPs from the pool
+Allocate IPs from the pool If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters